entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 #### `attachRedis`

 This middleware is attached when the [redis feature](@/reference/01-cli.md#redis) is enabled.

-This middleware adds a configured, promisified Redis client to the context object accessible via the getter `context.redisClient`.
+It adds a configured, promisified Redis client to the context object accessible via the getter `context.redisClient`.
 This object is a [handy-redis](https://github.com/mmkal/handy-redis) client with a promisified API.
 The environment variable `REDIS_URL` is passed to the handy-redis constructor.